-The methods that you will teach – for example, mantra, still-mind, visualisation, mindfulness or others – are one thing, the methodology of teaching is another.
+The methods that you will use to teach – for example, mantra, still-mind, visualisation, mindfulness or others – are one thing, the methodology of teaching is another.
 Learning how to refine the specifics of your class plan, and how to know whether you have achieved what you intended, will be an eye-opener for most.
 And you will find the teaching methodolology component exceedingly valuable!

-This is where there is sometimes a conflict between proponents of ancient and modern approaches.
+This is where there is sometimes a discrepancy between proponents of ancient and modern approaches.
 To some, the no-mind, no-self approach is like a Zen riddle, and indeed, Zen is the epitome of learning by riddles.
 But there can be a rational approach to the non-rational and ineffable.
 Through this meditation teacher training course, you will understand no-mind, no-self at least intellectually – to get it from experience, you may need more than one year’s practice.
-Your principal teacher (Swami Shantananda) is one of the very few with the competence to teach this aspect of meditation, and to assist those without out experience to a useful level of understanding.
+Your principal teacher (Swami Shantananda) is one of the very few with the competence to teach this aspect of meditation, and to assist those without experience to a useful level of understanding.
 That understanding allows all to find what suits them, without prejudice one way or another, yet with clarity and comprehension.

 Meditation and Contra-indications